Zumiez: An Apparel Stock You Need To Avoid

-Zumiez (NASDAQ:ZUMZ) is in the business of apparel retail through a combination of brick & mortar and online stores.
-The company has over a hundred stores in the U.S. and has TTM revenue of $ 815.07m.
+Zumiez (NASDAQ:ZUMZ) is in the business of apparel retail through a combination of brick-and-mortar and online stores.
+The company has over 100 stores in the U.S. and has TTM revenue of $815.07m.

-Stock Is Trading At The Lowest Point In 5 Years
+Stock Is Trading At The Lowest Point In Five Years

-The company's market prices have gone down significantly in the past 5 years, and are continuing to lose investor sentiment, resulting in further decline to the stock price.
+The company's market prices have gone down significantly in the past five years, and are continuing to lose investor sentiment, resulting in further decline in the stock price.

 Why The Drop?

-The drop in share price is the direct result of ZUMZ's inability to increase footfall and consequential drop in same store sales.
+The drop in the share price is the direct result of ZUMZ's inability to increase footfall and consequential drop in same-store sales.

 Declining consumer sentiment has hurt the industry bad and perhaps explains the reason for the quarterly decline in volumes and profits.
 Richard Brooks, CEO of ZUMZ, has shown confidence in the company's ability to reverse this trend and get back to profitability.
-However, the macro sentiment isn't in his control as Pacific Sunwear and Quiksilver, two of company's closest competitors, filed for bankruptcy last year.
+However, the macro sentiment isn't in his control as Pacific Sunwear and Quiksilver, two of the company's closest competitors, filed for bankruptcy last year.

 Teen focused apparel chains "American Apparel" and "Aeropostale" too have experienced a similar fate as consumers continue to evade them and move towards cheaper and convenient budget alternatives on the back of the "new economic reality" of the country.

-While the company can deliver short term profitability, the possibility of a turnaround is driven by macro-factors, and I don't see any strategic initiatives that can fend off the challenge posed by shrinking sales and drop in customers.
+While the company can deliver short-term profitability, the possibility of a turnaround is driven by macro-factors, and I don't see any strategic initiatives that can fend off the challenge posed by shrinking sales and drop in customers.

 Challenges Hampering Industry Growth